 - Foul smelling urine

 Sometimes it’s possible to have both infections.

-If you have any of the above symptoms see a doctor immediately.
+If you have any of the above symptoms, see your obstetrician-gynecologist immediately.
 Both of these infections can be successfully handled as long as they are diagnosed and treated early.